 PCB Assembly Graphic

-Designing Prototype Molds for Complex Parts: Core and Cavity Integration Strategies
+Designing Complex Geometry Molds for Prototyping: Core and Cavity Integration Strategies

 Injection-molded parts are growing increasingly complex in design to meet demanding product requirements.
 Complex geometries with intricate features push the boundaries of mold technologies.
 Undercuts, thin walls, and unconventional shapes that would be impossible or impractical to mold using standard techniques are becoming more common.